Drivers across the nation are beginning to flock to CBD products for their proven relief. Can truck drivers safely use CBD oil, though?

 I have a Class B CDL, use several New Phase Blends broad spectrum CBD products, and have never failed a drug test.
-New Phase Blends’ broad spectrum products contain roughy 0.0% THC, so I am comfortable doing this.
+New Phase Blends’ broad spectrum products contain roughly 0.0% THC, so I am comfortable doing this.

-That said, FULL spectrum CBD products contain limited amounts of THC (less than 0.3% by weight) which potentially can trigger positive drug test results (BAD).
+That said, FULL spectrum CBD products contain limited amounts of THC (less than 0.3% by weight) which potentially can trigger positive drug test results (BAD)

 Broad and full spectrums are a bit different, so let’s go ahead and cover these types of CBD extracts/products.